Constant matters: Fine-grained Complexity of Differentially Private Continual Observation: Introduction

-\paragraph{Our contributions.} We prove concrete bounds on the additive error for counting and averaging under continual release that are tight up to a small additive gap.
+{\bf Our contributions.} We prove concrete bounds on the additive error for counting under continual release that is tight up to a small additive gap.
 Since our bounds are closed-form expressions, it is straightforward to evaluate them for any data analysis task.
-Furthermore, our algorithms only perform a few matrix-vector multiplications and additions, which makes them easy to implement and tailor to operations natively implemented in modern hardware.
+Furthermore, our algorithms only perform few matrix-vector multiplications and additions, which makes them easy to implement and tailor to operations natively implemented in modern hardware.
 Finally, our algorithms are also efficient and the additive error of the output is smooth.
-As counting is a versatile building block, we get concrete bounds on a wide class of problems under continual release such as maintaining histograms, generating synthetic graphs that preserve cut sizes, computing various graph functions, and substring and episode counting on string sequences (see \Cref{sec:results} for more details).
-Furthermore, we also show that this leads to an improvement in the additive error for non-interactive local learning~\cite{smith2017interaction}, private learning on non-Euclidean geometry~\cite{asi2021private}, and private online prediction~\cite{asi2022private}: These algorithms use the binary mechanism as a subroutine and using our mechanism instead would give a constant-factor improvements in the additive error.
+As counting is a versatile building block, we get concrete bounds on a wide class of problems under continual release such as maintaining histograms, generating synthetic graphs that preserve cut sizes, computing various graph functions, and substring and counting episode in string sequences (see \Cref{sec:results} for more details).
+Furthermore, this also leads to an improvement in the additive error for non-interactive local learning~\cite{smith2017interaction}, private learning on non-Euclidean geometry~\cite{asi2021private}, and private online prediction~\cite{asi2022private}: These algorithms use the binary mechanism as a subroutine and using our mechanism instead would give a constant-factor improvements in the additive error.
 This in turn allows to \emph{decrease} the privacy parameter in private learning, which is highly desirable and listed as motivation in several recent works~\cite{asi2022optimal, mcmahan2022private, henzinger2022almost}\footnote{Note that \citet{asi2022optimal} and \citet{henzinger2022almost} appeared subsequent to this work on arXiv.}.

 Our bounds bridge the gap between theoretical work on differential privacy, which mostly concentrates on asymptotic analysis to reveal the \emph{capabilities of} differential private algorithms, and practical applications, which need to obtain useful \emph{information from} differential private algorithms for their specific use cases.